Sofacosta/portfolio-website/README.md

 - Added Google Analytics to Mailchimp
 - Made map of components
 - Add component skeleton
+### September 16,2021
+- Install and read about React Router
+-

 ## Setup/Installation Requirements
 - Click on the link to my repository: [https://github.com/Sofacosta/portfolio-website]()